-Virginia Beach shooting: Employee Dewayne Craddock named as shooter
+Virginia Beach shooting: Employee named as shooter, and like in New Zealand, name will be used once only to starve him of publicity

 "He will be forever referred to as the suspect because our focus now is the dignity and respect to the victims in this case and to their families," Police Chief James Cervera said.

+"He sought many things from his act of terror, but one was notoriety," Ardern told Parliament, the nation, and the world.
+"And that is why you will never hear me mention his name."

+She added: "He is a terrorist, he is a criminal, he is an extremist.
+But he will, when I speak, be nameless."

-Craddock, a longtime city employee, used a .45-calibre handgun with a suppressor to fatally shoot 12 people on three floors of a municipal building in Virginia Beach before police shot him.
+The Virginia Beach suspect, a long-time city employee, used a .45-calibre handgun with a suppressor to fatally shoot 12 people on three floors of a municipal building in Virginia Beach before police shot him.

 Four other people were wounded in Friday's shooting, including a police officer whose bulletproof vest saved his life.

-Craddock, a 40-year-old engineer who worked for the Virginia Beach water and sanitary sewer services for 15 years, served at times as a public relations rep.
+The suspect, a 40-year-old engineer who worked for the Virginia Beach water and sanitary sewer services for 15 years, served at times as a public relations rep.

-Neighbours at Craddock's apartment said he went in and out at all hours of the night.
+Neighbours at his apartment said he went in and out at all hours of the night.

 "You heard him walking around; he would drop stuff at like 2am, and me and my roommate would try to figure out what he was doing," Cassetty Howerin, 23, told CNN.